gbmhunter/blog/content/pcb-design/pcb-manufacturing-and-assembly-considerations/index.md

 Don't forget to consider how the PCB is going to be mounted.
 One of the most common things accidentally left of a PCB.
 Normally all it requires is four holes (un-plated) in the corners for screwing in bolts/supports or just enough free PCB space to stick on rubber feet.
 M3 bolts and nuts are commonly used.
 Remember to consider the implications of using metal bolts next to/on-top of electrical signals.
 There are nylon bolts and washers when insulation is needed.
 Lock-tight can be good to prevent bolts/screws from undoing.
 The following picture shows the four mounting holes on a PCB.
 Notice one is underneath a component (the Xbee module).

-{{< img src="pcb-showing-mounting-holes.png" caption="A PCB, showing the four mounting holes.
-Note that one is underneath a component (the Xbee module)."  width="800px" >}}
+{{% figure src="pcb-showing-mounting-holes.png" caption="A PCB, showing the four mounting holes.
+Note that one is underneath a component (the Xbee module)."  width="800px" %}}

-{{< img src="m3-12mm-pcb-standoff.jpg" caption="A M3 PCB standoff.
-Image from http://www.electronicparts.net.au/."  width="200px" >}}
+{{% figure src="m3-12mm-pcb-standoff.jpg" caption="A M3 PCB standoff.
+Image from http://www.electronicparts.net.au/."  width="200px" %}}

 Standoffs are good for providing clearance between the PCB and the mounting surface.
 You can buy plastic or metallic standoffs for most electronic suppliers, and they come in round or hex shapes.
 Electrical enclosures usually come with standoffs built into the structure.

-{{< img src="spherical-rubber-pcb-feet.jpg" caption="A stick-on spherical rubber PCB foot."  width="160px" >}}
+{{% figure src="spherical-rubber-pcb-feet.jpg" caption="A stick-on spherical rubber PCB foot."  width="160px" %}}

 Below is an example of a SMD standoff from [Pem Engineering](http://www.pemnet.com/).

-{{< img src="reelfast-smd-standoff-example.jpg" caption="An SMD standoff from Pen Engineering.
-Image from http://catalog.pemnet.com/viewitems/uts-and-spacers-standoffs-surface-mount-type-smtso/t-nuts-and-spacers-standoffs-br-type-smtso-unified."  width="500px" >}}
+{{% figure src="reelfast-smd-standoff-example.jpg" caption="An SMD standoff from Pen Engineering.
+Image from http://catalog.pemnet.com/viewitems/uts-and-spacers-standoffs-surface-mount-type-smtso/t-nuts-and-spacers-standoffs-br-type-smtso-unified."  width="500px" %}}

 ## Desiccant

 Desiccant (a moisture absorbing compound), can be a good thing to use if your PCB is at risk of condensation.

-{{< img src="dessicant-on-oven-tray.jpg" caption="Desiccant about to be dried on an oven tray."  width="400px" >}}
+{{% figure src="dessicant-on-oven-tray.jpg" caption="Desiccant about to be dried on an oven tray."  width="400px" %}}

 See the [Desiccant page](/electronics/components/desiccant) for more info.